 - sea salt to taste

-Meanwhile, rinse the rice in plenty of warm water then drain.
+Meanwhile, rinse the parboiled rice in plenty of warm water then drain.

-Add rice to a pot then pour in oil, tomato mixture, tomato paste, spices, bouillon and stock.
-Cook over medium flame for about 40 minutes or until rice is cooked through and all liquid has dissipated, stir (to help prevent sticking and burning) and taste-test the liquid and rice periodically.
+Cook for about 40 minutes or until rice is cooked through and all liquid has dissipated, stir (to help prevent sticking and burning) and taste-test the liquid and rice as you go.

-It may be necessary to add more liquid along the way to prevent the rice at the bottom from burning.
-The bottom layer of a pot of jollof rice often burns and some believe that the rice tastes best when this happens.
-As you stir the rice and expose any burnt portions, you can simply discard them.
+It may be necessary to add more liquid along the way to prevent the rice at the bottom from burning excessively (see recipe notes).
+The bottom layer of rice in a pot of jollof rice often burns, which is where the smoky flavor comes from.
+Some believe that the rice tastes best when this happens.
+As you stir the rice and expose any burnt portions, you can simply discard them if you don't want them in the rice.

 - Spice measurements are to taste, which is why tasting as you go is so important.